Edward Kelly (American bishop)

-Edward Joseph Kelly (February 26, 1890 – April 21, 1956) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Boise in Idaho from 1927 until his death in 1956.
+Edward Joseph Kelly (February 26, 1890 – April 21, 1956) was an American prelate of the Catholic Church.
+He served as bishop of the Diocese of Boise (all of Idaho) from 1927 until his death in 1956.

 Biography

 Early years

 Kelly was born on February 26, 1890, in The Dalles, Oregon, the third of five children of James Leo and Henrietta (née Wakefield) Kelly.
 He received his early education at St. Mary's Academy in The Dalles, and classical studies at Columbia University in Portland.

 Kelly began his studies for the priesthood at St. Patrick's Seminary in Menlo Park, California, and proceeded to the Pontifical North American College and Propaganda University in Rome.

 Priesthood

 Kelly was ordained a priest for the Diocese of Boise in Rome by Cardinal Basilio Pompilj on June 2, 1917.
 He then served as a missionary in the Diocese of Baker City until 1919, when he became a secretary to Bishop Joseph Francis McGrath of Baker City and chancellor of that diocese.